Who participates in community coalitions?

 - build public support for prevention efforts

-- work to identify community needs, develop the resources to address that need, provide a link between individuals in need of assistance and the system of care in their community
+- work to identify community needs, develop the resources to address those needs, and provide a link between individuals in need of assistance and the systems of care in their community

 Our Community Partnerships

 - Who: The Center for Children’s Health, led by Cook Children’s hospital, is home to the Community-wide Children’s Health Assessment and Planning Survey (CCHAPS), Community Health Outreach, and Community Health Research.

 - What: The Center’s goal is to create aligned collaborations that will allow us to make our North Texas region one of the healthiest places to raise a child.